AlexanderLanin/homeassistant-sungrow/scripts/README.md

 **SEEMS TO WORK**

 The scripts (notably `dump.py`) are compatible with poetry.

+This method will not pollute your system with packages as poetry creates a virtual environment for the project.

 If you don't have poetry installed, install it first as described in [poetry documentation](https://python-poetry.org/docs/#installation).